glycerine/truepack/README.md

 * support for marking fields as deprecated

-* if you don't want the zid and type-clue appended to field names, the `-omit-clue` option means you can use `greenpack` as just a better (omit empty by default) msgpack-only generator.
+* if you don't want the zid and type-clue appended to field names, the `-omit-clue` option means you can use `truepack` as just a better (omit empty by default) msgpack-only generator.

 * the `-alltuple` flag is convenient if you do alot of tuple-only work.